Maxwells-Angel/Maxwells-Angel.github.io/_posts/2024-09-01-SAE-Unlearning1.md

-Both the Unlearn and the SAE Reconstruction model have double the loss of the baseline model.
+The Unlearn and the SAE Reconstruction model had double the loss of the baseline model.
 This is a very significant performance hit.

 ## Assessing Unlearning Robustness

-In eight methods to evaluate robust unlearning in LLMs, researchers found that higher-than-baseline amounts of knowledge could reliably be extracted from the fine-tuned model.
+In [Eight Methods To Investigate Robust Unlearning in LLMs](https://arxiv.org/pdf/2402.16835), researchers found that higher-than-baseline amounts of knowledge could reliably be extracted from the fine-tuned model.
 For example, though the fine-tuned model performed better on their measure of unlearning, it performed on par with the baseline model on downstream Q&A tasks.

-To assess the robustness of my own unlearning approached, I tested the baseline model, the SAE recon model, and the Unlearn model on sixty-seven binary Harry Potter Trivia questions.
+To assess the robustness of my own unlearning approach, I tested the baseline model, the SAE reconstruction model, and the Unlearn model on sixty-seven binary Harry Potter Trivia questions.
 I generated these questions by sending the following prompt to Claude Sonnet:

 ```